Acromioclavicular joint pain - Curezone Physiotherapy

 In case of trauma, if there is no severe instability the initial management is conservative treatment with immobilisation with sling and Physiotherapy.

-Physiotherapy management for ACJ pain includes Taping, cryotherapy, moist heat, electro therapy, acupuncture, exercises to increase range of motion in the shoulder, stretching, strengthening exercises, stabilization exercises and manual therapy.
-Your Physiotherapist will be able to show you how to keep your shoulder moving, but avoiding pain at the same time.
+Physiotherapy management for ACJ pain includes taping, cryotherapy, moist heat, electro therapy, acupuncture, exercises to increase range of motion in the shoulder, stretching, strengthening exercises, stabilization exercises and manual therapy.
+Your Physiotherapist will show you how to keep your shoulder moving, but avoiding pain at the same time.
 Once there is stability in the joint and range of movement is full the strengthening exercises are further progressed to functional or sports specific skills.